brecert/renewable_sand_datapack/readme.md

 for consistency with this new mechanic some other blocks can be crushed
 <details><summary>spoilers</summary><p>

-- stone bricks can be crusted into cracked stone brickes, this includes infested ones
+- stone bricks can be crushed into cracked stone brickes, this includes infested ones

 </p></details>